Kriegsspiel: Reisswitz rules (1824)

 This summary is based on an English translation of a wargaming manual written by Georg Heinrich Rudolf Johann von Reisswitz in 1824.

 Reisswitz's wargame was an instructional tool designed to teach battlefield tactics to Prussian officers.
 It therefore aimed for maximum realism.
 The participants were expected to be well-versed in how battles were waged in the early 19th century.
-This was particularly true for the umpire, who had to arbitrate situations which the rules did not cover using his own expertise.
+This was particularly true for the umpire, who had to arbitrate situations which the rules did not cover using their own expertise.
 Kriegsspiel was written by officers for other officers, not for laymen.

 Kriegsspiel is an open-ended game with no fixed victory conditions.
 The objectives of the respective teams are determined by the umpire, and typically resemble the goals that an army might pursue in a real battlefield situation, such as expelling the enemy from a certain defensive position or inflicting a certain number of casualties.

 The game is played between two teams and one umpire.
 Either team can have any number of players.
 Reisswitz recommended 4 to 6 players each and that they be equal in size.
 The players in a team will divide command of the troops between them and establish a hierarchy.
-Only the umpire needs to be fully familiar with the rules, as he manipulates the pieces on the map and computes the outcomes of combat, whereas the players describe what they want their troops to do as if they were issuing orders to real troops in the field.
+Only the umpire needs to be fully familiar with the rules, as they manipulate the pieces on the map and computes the outcomes of combat, whereas the players describe what they want their troops to do as if they were issuing orders to real troops in the field.